Coen Lab - Research

 Microtubules in Arabidopsis leaf cells have been observed to undergo persistent reorientation.
 Much work has been done to quantify the dynamics and behaviour of microtubules, however little is known about the processes by which inter-microtubule interactions lead to the patterning observed in biological data.
 This work uses computer modelling software developed by Andrew Bangham and Richard Kennaway (MTtbox) to create a model which can reproduce the ordering and reordering of microtubule arrays, using realistic assumptions regarding microtubule dynamics.

 In tandem with the modelling, an image processing project (in collaboration with Paul Southam) seeks to automatically quantify the dynamics and interactions of microtubules in time-lapsed, electron microscopy image data.
 This quantification serves to support the manual observations by Jordi Chan, to allow the processing of more data than could realistically be analysed by eye, and to extract parameters which will feed directly into our microtubule modelling.
+I hope to apply these methods to other systems such as Utricularia.

 2 - Image Processing for Biological Development